ColoradoTim/vlorp/README.md

 # Vlorp
+This was a take-home coding exercise for an interview where the task was to build a REST API with CRUD operations that writes data to an in-memory database, using all the technologies listed below:

-A small REST API created with Kotlin, Spring Boot, Spring Web, JPA, H2 (in-memory db), Gradle, JUnit 5, and Mockito.
+Kotlin, Spring Boot, Spring Web, JPA, H2 (in-memory db), JUnit 5, Mockito, and Gradle.

 If this was destined to be a production app, next steps would include:
 * more features
 * lots more tests.
-Unit, functional, end-to-end.
+Unit, functional, end-to-end
 * input validation
 * ktlint
 * change from in-memory to persisted db
 * specify dependency versions in build.gradle
-* add spring boot monitoring
+* enable spring boot monitoring

-and may include:
+and might include:
 * document the API (e.g., Swagger)
 * containerize
 * change server
-* create a UI and/or a reference client.
+* create a UI and/or a reference client